manateelazycat/nox/README.md

   variable, or fixing an import.
 Left click on diagnostics to check if there are any there;

-- `M-x nox-help-at-point` asks the server for help for symbol at point.
+- `M-x nox-show-doc` show documentation for symbol at point.

 - `M-x nox-events-buffer` jumps to the events buffer for debugging communication with the server.